 You can also buy the 30-Inch Electric Smokehouse in the more upmarket guise "with window and RF controller" but are these luxuries worth it?

 The glass window is fine as a design concept but once the unit is smoking away at a full rate of knots then, obviously, the picture becomes ‘clouded’ somewhat but you can still peer through and see well enough.
 There's also a neat internal light to help when loading and unloading the meat into/ out of the unit.

 Inevitably you will have to clean the glass from time to time.

 Now how about the RF controller?
 Well programming of the digital control was very straight-forward and the remote control is amazing.
 It not only allows the monitoring of the smoker’s overall temperature but also the temperature of the meat probe.
 Too much heat?
 Simply open the vent up a little, brilliant!
 Adding wood chips is a breeze and the unit uses far less chips than one might expect.

-To conclude I love this smoker!
-It represents great value for money.
+To conclude I love this smoker... as far as electric smokers go because it represents great value for money.

 Masterbuilt 30” Electric Smokehouse Smoker with Window and RF Controller

 Not all electric smokers have to look like a fridge or safe and Traeger know how to demonstrate this perfectly!